SloPal: A 60-Million-Word Slovak Parliamentary Corpus with Aligned Speech and Fine-Tuned ASR Models: Dataset

 \section{Dataset}

-Several open-source datasets exist for Slovak, such as CommonVoice \cite{ardila2019common}, FLEURS \cite{conneau2023fleurs}, and VoxPopuli \cite{wang2021voxpopuli}, but together they offer only about 100 hours of data which is far below the scale required for high-performance ASR.
-We focus on Slovak parliamentary hearings as a promising resource to bridge this gap, potentially providing thousands of hours of training data and far surpassing existing datasets like those mentioned.
+Several open-source datasets exist for Slovak, such as Common Voice \cite{ardila2019common}, a crowd-sourced multilingual speech corpus, FLEURS \cite{conneau2023fleurs}, a multilingual speech benchmark derived from translated Wikipedia sentences, and VoxPopuli \cite{wang2021voxpopuli}, a large-scale multilingual speech dataset based on European Parliament recordings.
+However, together they offer only about 100 hours of Slovak data, which is far below the scale typically required for high-performance ASR.

+We focus on Slovak parliamentary hearings to bridge this gap, a source that yields thousands of hours of training data, surpassing existing Slovak datasets by an order of magnitude.
 These hearings are fully public and regularly transcribed, making them a strong candidate for ASR dataset creation.
 Audio recordings and their corresponding transcripts are publicly available on various government websites, with coverage dating back to the establishment of the Slovak Republic.
 This long-term availability presents a valuable opportunity to construct a dataset that qualifies as large-scale.
-To create this, we must first assess their original availability.